Boulder's Holiday Neighborhood

-I have seen some changes in the commercial spaces, as different businesses come and go, for the most part Holiday and the north Broadway area are complete.
-There are quite a few 'mixed use' buildings, so you'll see everything from Architects, Yoga Studios, Coffee shops and Massage Therapists.
+I have seen some changes in the commercial spaces, as different businesses come and go, for the most part, Holiday and the north Broadway area are complete.
+There are quite a few 'mixed-use' buildings, so you'll see everything from Architects, Yoga Studios, Coffee shops, and Massage Therapists.

 This is a thriving area that's more or less self-contained if you want it to be.
 With the exception of a grocery store, (although Lucky's is just a few blocks south) I'd think you could walk, bike or bus to just about anywhere you need to go.

 At night, an especially nice feature is that you can see the stars!
 Thanks to outdoor lighting designed to maximize energy efficiency, reduce light pollution, and promote safety.
-Artist's lofts, pedestrian walkways, a two-acre city park, community garden, and pocket parks.
+Artist's lofts, pedestrian walkways, a two-acre city park, a community garden, and pocket parks.
 Some homes have great views of Dakota Ridge and The Flatirons to the south.

-SCHOOLS SERVING HOLIDAY NEIGHBORHOOD:
+SCHOOLS SERVING THE HOLIDAY NEIGHBORHOOD:

 Crestview Elementary Centennial Middle Boulder High